-The facial vein originates from the medial angle of the eye, it descends posteriorly over the superficial surface of the masseter, crosses the body of the mandible and passes beneath the platysma, entering the neck.
-Then the facial vein joins with the retromandibular vein to form the common facial vein, which drains into the internal jugular vein.
+The facial vein originates from the medial angle of the eye.
+It descends posteriorly over the superficial surface of the masseter, crosses the body of the mandible, and passes beneath the platysma, entering the neck.
+Then the vessel joins with the retromandibular vein to form the common facial vein, which drains into the internal jugular vein.

-On its way the facial vein collects the following veins:
+On its way, the facial vein receives the following veins:

 - submental vein,

 - external palatine vein,